You are here: Home / Faculty Book / Governing Documents (Purple Pages)

 The name of this corporation is Gustavus Adolphus College.

-This corporation is organized and shall be operated under Minnesota Statutes Chapter 317A exclusively for religious, charitable, literary, educational, and scientific purposes within the meaning of 50l(c)(3) and l70(c)(2) of the Internal Revenue Code of l986 (the "Code").
-Within the limitations established by the preceding sentence, this corporation is organized and shall be operated to conduct and maintain an institution of higher education under the auspices of the Gustavus Adolphus College Association of Congregations of the Evangelical Lutheran Church in America and the Evangelical Lutheran Church in America.
+This corporation is organized and shall be operated under the Minnesota Nonprofit Corporation Act (the “MNCA”), Minnesota Statutes Chapter 317A, exclusively for religious, charitable, literary, educational, and scientific purposes within the meaning of Sections 501(c)(3) and 170(c)(2) of the Internal Revenue Code of 1986 (the “Code”).
+Within the limitations established by the preceding sentence, this corporation is organized and shall be operated to conduct and maintain an institution of higher education in collaboration with the Gustavus Adolphus College Association of Congregations of the Evangelical Lutheran Church in America and the Evangelical Lutheran Church in America.

 Notwithstanding any other provisions of these Articles, the restrictions enumerated in this Article IV shall govern the activities of this corporation.